mapzen/opzworks/README.md

 Build the berkshelf for a stack, or only upload the Berksfile to allow remote berkshelf management on the host, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.

-## Configuration

-The gem reads information from `~/.aws/config`, or from the file referenced by the `AWS_CONFIG_FILE` environment variable.
-It should already look something like this:

-    [default]
-    aws_access_key_id     = ilmiochiaveID
-    aws_secret_access_key = ilmiochiavesegreto
-    region                = us-east-1
-    output                = json

-If you want the gem to read from an environment other than 'default', you can do so by exporting the `AWS_PROFILE` environment variable.
-It should be set to whatever profile name you have defined that you want to use in the config file.

-Add the following section to `~/.aws/config`:

-    [opzworks]
-    ssh-user-name         = <MY SSH USER NAME>
-    berks-repository-path = <PATH TO OPSWORKS BERKSHELF REPOSITORIES>
-    berks-github-org      = <GITHUB ORG THAT YOUR OPSWORKS REPOSITORIES EXIST UNDER>
-    berks-s3-bucket       = <AN EXISTING S3 BUCKET>

-The `ssh-user-name` value should be set to the username you want to use when logging in remotely, most probably the user name from your _My Settings_ page in OpsWorks.

-The `berks-repository-path` should point to a base directory in which your opsworks git repositories for each stack will live.

-The `berks-s3-bucket` will default to 'opzworks' if not set.
-You need to create the the bucket manually (e.g. `aws s3 mb s3://opsworks-cookbook-bucket`).

-The `berks-github-org` setting is used if you try to run `berks` or `json` on a stack, and the local opsworks-${project} repo isn't found.
-In this event, the code will attempt to clone the repo into `berks-repository-path` and continue.

-Additional options are:

-`berks-base-path`, which is the temporary base directory where the berkshelf will be built.
-Defaults to /tmp.

-`berks-tarball-name`, which is the name of the tarball that will be uploaded to S3.
-Defaults to cookbooks.tgz.

 ## Contributing

 1. Fork it